itingtsai/Facade_Layout_Compiler/2025-12-16-facade-layout-compiler.md

 - Enables clear error reporting at the language level
 - Allows the same IR to be reused for multiple back-end targets (SVG, JSON, or potentially image generation prompts)

-The grammar is context-free and unambiguous, making it amenable to hand-written parsing without requiring a parser generator.
+The grammar is regular and unambiguous, making it amenable to simple hand-written parsing without requiring a parser generator or complex parsing techniques.

 ---